FUEL GENERATORS AS INTEGRATED

 amp-hours or watt-hours.
 With this information and the amp-hour capacity

-the maximum DC charging amperage of your inverter(s) and if it is less
+the maximum DC charging amperage of your inverter(s); if it is less

 than 20% of your battery bank’s amp-hour capacity (at the 20 hour rate)